Temporary Employee Travel and Expense Policy

 - Employees and approvers of expenses are expected to meet the requirements of this policy.
 Their activities are subject to management oversight and review of compliance with this policy, including review and audit of expense documentation and compliance with expense policy and operational guidelines and procedures.

 - Kelly will reimburse all expenses approved by the customer but only those expenses outlined in this document will be treated as non-taxable.
-Any customer agreed upon expense reimbursement outside of this policy must be escalated to Payroll Administration to determine whether expense is reimbursable.
+Any customer agreed upon expense reimbursement outside of this policy must be escalated to Payroll Administration by filing a case with the Field Service Center and escalating to the Temp Payroll Expense team.
+Payroll Administration to determine whether expense is reimbursable.
 Only those expenses that are billable to the customer will be considered.

 Tax Guidelines and Policy Enforcement

 - This Policy complies with local tax regulations.
 Many countries follow complex sets of rules and procedures that determine what business expenses are deductible for income tax/reporting purposes.
 Failure by Kelly to follow documentation guidelines can result in actions by the IRS and other countries’ taxation bodies to disallow the deduction for our Company or the customer.
 In many countries, the government can impose additional taxes on employees receiving reimbursements.
 It is vital that all Kelly travelers adhere to this policy.
 The IRS only considers travel between an employee’s tax home (principal residence) and the temporary business location as non-taxable.
 In the event the employee travels to a location other than their tax home, the travel will be considered as taxable income to the employee.

 - Travelers will not be reimbursed for expenses or additional taxes imposed if the traveler fails to properly document expenses.
 Failure to follow these processes will result in a rejection of the expenses and a delay in the reimbursement of incurred expenses.

 - All travel arrangers and/or travelers should book the lowest cost, most logical fare.